EBSCO eBooks Collection Quick Bites: EBSCO eBooks and Accessibility

 Transcript | Download

-One of the terms you may hear a lot when talking about eBooks and web accessibility is WCAG.
+One of the terms you may hear a lot when talking about e-book and web accessibility is WCAG.
 WCAG stands for Web Content Accessibility Guidelines.
-Youth guidelines help make the web more accessible to a broader range of users, and are developed with cooperation between individuals and organizations worldwide.
-There are three levels of success criteria in WCAG standards, and for our platform, we target WCAG AA 2.1.
+These guidelines help make the web more accessible to a broader range of users and are developed with cooperation between individuals and organizations worldwide.
+There are three levels of success criteria in WCAG standards, and for our platform we target WCAG AA 2.1.
 We also work closely with our publisher partners on the topic of accessibility.

-We are proud to work with those who are pursuing Benetech Global Certified Accessible Certification, and EBSCO eBooks product management and publisher relations communicate regularly with our publisher partners to encourage them to pursue accessible format and WCAG AA 2.1.
-I'm excited to share that as of this video, 22 of our publishers are providing over 75% of their frontlist eBook content to meet WCAG 2.1 standards.
+We are proud to work with those who are pursuing Benetech Global Certified Accessible certification and EBSCO eBook product management and publisher relations communicate regularly with our publisher partners to encourage them to pursue accessible formats and WCAG AA 2.1.
+I'm excited to share that, as of this video, 22 of our publishers are providing over 75% of their front list e-book content to meet WCAG 2.1 standards.

-Another way that we work to ensure eBooks are accessible includes encouraging our publisher partners to provide as much content in EPUB as possible.
-Using a proprietary service, EPUBs are run through the ACE EPUB checker built by Daisy, which captures pass/fail measurements on over 80 accessibility elements.
-When we have those EPUBs on the platform, we maintain a fully featured online EPUB viewer to ensure that users with accessibility needs have an optimal experience with our eBooks.
+Another way that we work to ensure e-books are accessible includes encouraging our publisher partners to provide as much content in EPUB as possible.
+Using a proprietary service, EPUBs are run through the ACE EPUB checker built by Daisy, which captures pass-fail measurements on over 80 accessibility elements.
+We have those EPUBs on the platform.
+We maintain a fully featured online EPUB viewer to ensure that users with accessibility needs have an optimal experience with our e-books.
+And as I mentioned before, we are in close contact with our publisher partners and keep them informed of what percentage of their EPUB catalog is meeting WCAG AA standards and provide them with other accessibility data.

-Here's the list of our WCAG-compliant collections by subject.
-These collections are available to browse on EBSCOhost Collection Manager, or on GOBI as Spotlight Lists.
-And here's the selection of some of the most popular titles at the time of this recording that are in our WCAG-compliant featured collections from years 2021 and 2022.
+If you're looking for e-books that are accessible, we've made it easier to find them.
+We've created several curated collections that bring together accessible content from the last year and feature popular titles from top publishers like Bloomsbury, De Gruyter, Elsevier, Penguin Random House and Wiley among others.
+Here is the list of our WCAG-compliant collections by subject.
+These collections are available to browse on EBSCOhost Collection Manager or on GOBI as Spotlight Lists.
+And here's a selection of some of the most popular titles at the time of this recording that are in our WCAG compliant featured collections from the years 2021 and 2022.

-Thanks so much for sharing your time with us today, and I hope you'll keep coming back for more of our Quick Bites.
+Thanks so much for sharing your time with us today and I hope you'll keep coming back for more of our quick bites.

 Transcripts are generated using a combination of speech recognition software and human transcribers, and may contain errors.